VeryGoodOpenSource/very_good_cli/site/docs/commands/check_licenses.md

 ```

 :::warning
-The `allowed` and `forbidden` options can't be used specified together.
+The `allowed` and `forbidden` options can't be used at the same time.
+Typical organization usage dictates which licenses are allowed or forbidden, hence optimizing for that use case.
 :::

 ### `dependency-type`